 i.
-Describe the States method for addressing individual problems as they are discovered.
+Describe the Stateâs method for addressing individual problems as they are discovered.
 Include information regarding responsible parties and GENERAL methods for problem correction.
 In addition, provide information on the methods used by the state to document these items.

-The DD Division is responsible for licensing all DD Providers.
+The DD Section is responsible for licensing all DD Providers.
 Individual provider problems are addressed in writing with the provider and may include one on one technical assistance, requests for additional information, clarification/ rewriting licensing documents and instructions, monitoring and termination of the DD provider who fails to re-license or no longer meet the DD provider standards or qualifications.

-(C-1) When standards aren't met, applicant has option to resubmit deficient areas or withdraw application.

-(C-2) The DD Division reviews the Fiscal Agents report to determine if the ND State requirements were met.
-If upon review a criterion was not met, the DD Division will inform the Fiscal Agent that payment cannot be made to the self-directed employee until the ND State requirement is met.

-(C-3) Training contractor sends out a list of full-time DD licensed provider staff that has not completed their training as required and the provider must provide information on how this is going to be remediated.
+- (C-1) When standards aren't met, applicant has option to resubmit deficient areas or withdraw application. - (C-2) The DD Section reviews the Fiscal Agents report to determine if the ND State requirements were met.
+If upon review a criterion was not met, the DD Section will inform the Fiscal Agent that payment cannot be made to the self-directed employee until the ND State requirement is met. - (C-3) Training contractor sends out a list of full-time DD licensed provider staff that has not completed their training as required and the provider must provide information on how this is going to be remediated. - (C-4)If it is determined through the survey process that the provider is deficient in this area, the provider must complete a plan of correction to ensure that all staff are trained and certified prior to passing medications.
+The DD Section verifies provider completion of the plan of correction.

-ii.
-Remediation Data Aggregation Remediation-related Data Aggregation and Analysis (including trend identification)
+Remediation-related Data Aggregation and Analysis (including trend identification)

-Responsible Party (check each that applies): Frequency of data aggregation and analysis (check each that applies):
+Responsible Party(check each that applies): Frequency of data aggregation and analysis (check each that applies):

-State Medicaid Agency Weekly
+☒ State Medicaid Agency □ Weekly

-Operating Agency Monthly
+, Operating Agency ☐ Monthly

-Sub-State Entity Quarterly
+☐ Sub-State Entity ☐ Quarterly

-Other Specify: Annually
+· Other Specify: ☐ Annually

-Continuously and Ongoing
+☒ Continuously and Ongoing

 Other Specify:

-When the State does not have all elements of the Quality Improvement Strategy in place, provide timelines to design methods for discovery and remediation related to the assurance of Qualified Providers that are currently non-operational.

-Please provide a detailed strategy for assuring Qualified Providers, the specific timeline for implementing identified strategies, and the parties responsible for its operation.
+methods No No Yes he State does not have all elements of the Quality I s for discovery and remediation related to the assur mprovement Strategy in place, provide timelines to rance of Qualified Providers that are currently non-oried Providers, the specific timeline for implementing the contract of perational.

+pendix ( C: Participant Services

-C-3: Waiver Services Specifications
+( C-3: Waiver Services Specifications

-Section C-3 'Service Specifications' is incorporated into Section C-1 'Waiver Services.'
+ion C-3 'Se ervice Specifications' is incorporated into Section C '-1 'Waiver Services.'

+Section C-3 'Se